atallahhezbor/habit/README.md

 Habit are input via CLI and tagged with a category.

 It will make the most semantic sense for you to use a [gerund phrase](https://en.wikipedia.org/wiki/Gerund)
-Example: `habit start 'Reaching out to friends' --tag social --shortName chatting`
+Example: `habit start 'Reaching out to friends' --tag social --short chatting`

 A `tag` will group the habit with other habits in the same tag when displayed.
 A `shortName` is an optional shorter way to refer to the habit when updating it.
 If not supplied, the first word will be used.